 Being a local gal, I couldn’t simply buy the cheapest boozy ingredients – instead I leaned towards Northwest ingredients.
 But with that in mind, I suspect I doubled the overall cost ingredients by going local top-shelf.
 Fortunately, there was a little leftover to be enjoyed in other ways.
 Fresh eggs and dairy aren’t necessarily required, but neither is stopping to help lost puppies, right? 😉

-Below is the basic recipe.
+Below is my tried-and-true basic recipe.
 My suggestion?
-Find small containers for your un-whipped egg whites and freeze them individually so that when the time comes for drinking, you can simply whip up a batch of egg whites to fold into the nog (I’ve found the egg whites were one of the keys to end-product deliciousness!).
-I’m fortunate enough to have an oak keg, albeit a small one, so flavors from the oak will mix and marry during its early winter sleep.
-Although not required, I suggest keeping whatever vessel you use in the fridge and give it a little whirl each day or two to help some of the seasonings incorporate into the nog fully.
+Find small containers for your un-whipped egg whites and freeze them individually so that when the time comes for drinking, you can simply whip up a batch of egg whites to fold into the nog (I’ve found the egg whites to be a frothy treat when gently folded into my ‘nog).
+I’m fortunate enough to have an oak keg, albeit a small one (2.5-gallons), so flavors from the oak will mix and marry during its early winter sleep.
+Yes, even boozy ‘nog needs to be refrigrated.
+I suggest keeping whatever vessel you use in the fridge and give it a little whirl each day or two to help keep those ingredients prone to settling a change to blend better.

 The hardest part?
-Waiting 2-3 monthss to enjoy this vat-o’-nog!
-If “tested” within the first week, the booziness will still be very much in your face.
+Waiting 2-3 months to enjoy this vat-o’-nog!
+If “tested” within the first week, the booziness will still be very bold.
 After the second week, the flavors developed more – mellowing the booze and bringing more of the nutmeg flavor.
 After a month or two?
-Holiday perfect-in-a-glass!
+Holiday perfection-in-a-glass!
 Truth be told, I just finished the last of eggnog that was originally made two years ago!
-If you can stand to be patient, the payoff is phenomenal!
+If you can stand to be patient, the payoff in moving beyond months to YEARS is phenomenal!

 - 12 large eggs – yolks separated

 - 1 pint heavy cream (find something local!)